|

 Memory allocation tuning

-It is very rare for the CPU time used by malloc to be an issue.
+to be an issue.
 If you need to improve it, the best approach is probably to preallocate large blocks and implement your own application-specific allocator on top.

-There are some useful options in the standard version of malloc.
+There are some useful options in the standard version of malloc

-There is a small block allocation system controlled by the mallopt routine.
-This is not actually implemented in the code of the default version of malloc or the BSD malloc; the interface is part of SVID but the implementation is vendor-dependent.
+routine.
+This is not actually implemented in the code of the default version of malloc

-In Solaris 2 there are three versions of malloc, System V.4 malloc, SunOS 4 malloc for backward compatibility, and BSD malloc.
-When linking with third-party libraries that use malloc, take care not to mix implementations.
+, take care not to mix implementations.
 Each handles attempts to allocate a zero-sized section of memory differently, and some applications have been observed to attempt zero-sized allocation calls.

 There are two basic ways to link to a library in SunOS and SVR4.
 Static linking is the traditional method used by other systems, and dynamic linking is a runtime link process.
 With dynamic linking, the library exists as a complete unit that is mapped into the address space of every process that uses it.
 This saves a lot of RAM, particularly with window system libraries at over a megabyte each.
 It has several implications for performance tuning, however.

 Each process that uses a shared library shares the physical pages of RAM occupied by the library but uses a different virtual address mapping.
 This implies that the library may end up being cached differently from one run of a program to the next.
 On machines with physically addressed caches (e.g., SuperSPARC), this difference can cause interactions that increase the variance of benchmark results.
 The library must also be compiled with position-independent code.
 Such code is a little less efficient than normal code because every call requires an indirect table jump, which is less efficient than a direct call.
 Companies typically use static linking when benchmarking systems, since the performance may be better and the results will have less variance.
-Production code should normally dynamically link, particularly to the system interface library libc, to save memory.
+Production code should normally dynamically link, particularly to the system interface library libc

 A mixture can be used.
-For example, in the following compilation the Fortran library is statically linked, but libc is dynamically linked.
+For example, in the following compilation the Fortran library is statically linked, but libc

 % f77 -fast -o fred fred.f -Bstatic -lF77 -lV77 -lm -Bdynamic -lc

-This compilation dynamically links in the libclibrary and makes everything else static.
+library and makes everything else static.
 The order of the arguments is important.
 If you are shipping products written in Fortran to customers who do not have Fortran installed on their systems, you will need to use this trick or provide and install the Fortran library with your product.

 Tuning shared libraries